Quisi Bryan

-Quisi Bryan (born October 2, 1970) is an American man convicted of murdering Cleveland police officer Wayne Leon during a traffic stop in 2000.
-Bryan is on death row in Ohio and is scheduled to be executed on November 15, 2028.
+Quisi Bryan (born October 2, 1970) is an American man convicted of murdering Cleveland police officer Wayne Allan Leon (June 21, 1968 – June 25, 2000) during a traffic stop in 2000.
+Bryan is on death row in Ohio and is currently scheduled to be executed on November 15, 2028.

+Bryan was additionally convicted of several sexual assaults prior to murdering Leon for which he received additional prison sentences.
+He remains incarcerated at the Ross Correctional Institution.